 Relationships with academic mentors led Richard Schroeder, MD, to become a teaching physician and a glaucoma specialists.
 These mentors helped him realize the value of being part of a knowledgeable group of faculty members with which you can share opinions and coordinate patient care.

 At IU School of Medicine, the commitment to diversity includes race, ethnicity, gender and gender identity, religion, socio-economic status, age, geography of origin and residence, sexual orientation, disability, work style and other aspects of human attributes and behaviors.
 Like the school, the Department of Ophthalmology recruits talented trainees, faculty and staff from various backgrounds with focused efforts toward identified diversity categories.
-The department is dedicated to creating an environment that fosters inclusion throughout.
+The department is dedicated to creating an environment that fosters inclusion throughout, and all faculty members and staff who participate in hiring interviews must undergo unconscious bias and equity training.

 Glick Family Philanthropy to Advance Ophthalmology